BramVan-Oosterhout/katacoda-scenarios/foswiki/macros/step1.md

 ## Variables
 Variables are defined by placing the following text in a topic:
 _(three spaces) * (one space) Set (variable name) = the value allocated to the variable_.
-The value of the variable can include TML, including other macros as well as HTML.
+The value of the variable can include TML, including other macros, as well as HTML.
 For example:
 ```
    * Set JoeBlog = [[Main.JoeBlog][Joe Blog]] (administrator)
 ```